 The Norway rat generally lives for 6 months to 1 year.
-Females reach sexual maturity at 2 to 3 months of age and after mating, can give birth in 21 to 23 days.
+Females reach sexual maturity at 2 to 3 months of age and after mating can give birth in 21 to 23 days.
 The average litter size is 6 to 12 pups, and the average number of litters in a year is 3 to 6, but these numbers can be much higher.
 Depending on conditions, they can live for several months and up to 1 years.

 Rat Pest Control

 Fighting off a Norway Rat infestation takes a professional in many cases.
-Due to the rapid increase in a rat population with up to 1,800 rats originating from a single mating pair in 1 year, a rat problem needs to be taken very serious.
+Due to the rapid increase in a rat population with up to 1,800 rats originating from a single mating pair in 1 year, a rat problem needs to be taken very seriously.
 Rats carry diseases and cause a serious risk to the health of people and pets.

-Rats can enter a home through very small opening or gap and can breed, hide and multiply better than most mammals.
+Rats can enter a home through a very small opening or gap and can breed, hide and multiply better than most mammals.
 Look for rat droppings in garages, attics, basements, behind and under rubbish piles and appliances.
-If found you might try a store bought rat poison, but chances are very good that a professional will be need to correct and prevent a re-infestation.
+If found you might try a store bought rat poison, but chances are very good that a professional will be needed to correct and prevent a re-infestation.

-For free information on rat control, call us at: (916) 683-2929.
+For free information on rat control, call us at (916) 683-2929.